tyx-editor/TyX/crates/tyx-converters/README.md

-# TyX Import Typst
+# TyX Converters

-This crates provides a converter from Typst to TyX.
+This crates provides converters between Typst and TyX.